NOTICE OF PRIVACY PRACTICES OF

 You should be aware that when you are on our website, you could be directed to other sites that are beyond our control.
 There may also be links to other sites from the website that take you outside our service.
 Since we do not maintain those sites, we take no responsibility and assume no liability for the privacy policies and practices of any sites outside of our control.
 Please review the privacy policies and practices of those sites to learn how other entities may store and use your information.

 If you believe your privacy rights have been violated, you may file a complaint with Fidelis or the Secretary of the U.S. Department of Health and Human Services.
-You may file a complaint with Fidelis by writing to Robert Fazzolari, Vice President, Government Relations and Compliance, 95-25 Queens Blvd, 8th Floor, Rego Park, NY 11374.
+You may file a complaint with Fidelis by writing to Franceen Spadaccino, Vice President, Compliance, 95-25 Queens Blvd, 11th Floor, Rego Park, NY 11374.
 You will not be penalized or retaliated against by Fidelis for filing a complaint.

 Changes to this Notice